PM Modi says India shaken by coronavirus 'storm', U.S. readies help - Up News Info

 “When people in India and elsewhere desperately need help, we can’t let vaccines sit in a warehouse, we need to get them where they’ll save lives,” he said.

+German Chancellor Angela Merkel expressed her “sympathy on the terrible suffering” that the pandemic had brought to India, her chief spokesman Steffen Seibert said in a statement.

+“Germany stands in solidarity with India and is urgently preparing a mission of support.”

-India’s surge is expected to peak in mid-May with the daily count of infections reaching half a million, the Indian Express said citing an internal government assessment.
+The surge in India is expected to peak in mid-May with the daily count of infections reaching half a million, the Indian Express said, citing an internal government assessment.

-V.K.
-Paul, a COVID-task force leader, made the presentation during a meeting with Modi and state chief ministers and said that the health infrastructure in heavily populated states is not adequate enough to cope, according to the newspaper.
+The newspaper said V.K.
+Paul, a COVID-19 task force leader, made the presentation during a meeting with Modi and state chief ministers and said the health infrastructure in heavily populated states is not adequate to cope.

 Paul did not respond to a Reuters request for comment.

-(Additional reporting by Euan Rocha, Aditi Shah and Aditya Kalrwa; Editing by Edwina Gibbs and Michael Perry)
+(Additional reporting by Euan Rocha, Aditi Shah, Aditya Kalra, Krishna N Das and Rupam Jain and Michael Nienaber Editing by Edwina Gibbs, Michael Perry and Frances Kerry)

 Advertisement